JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 Its not the first time we talk about VPNs around here.

+If you will be building a NAS, you might need one of these.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/how-to-use-wg-easy-with-a-vps/" title="Wireguard (wg-easy) Server" image="/blog_img/hardware/wifi_eth.jpg" subtitle="VPS and Wiregaurd VPN" >}}
     {{< card link="https://jalcocert.github.io/JAlcocerT/travel-router-gl-mt3000-review/" title="Travel Router Review" image="/blog_img/hardware/travel-router.jpg" subtitle="GL-MT3000" >}}